metzmitchell/rowan-remodeler-playbook/docs/05-messaging-and-positioning/copywriting/00-CORE-VOICE/marketing-communication-rules.md

 ---
-Priority: 1 (Essential)
+title: "Marketing Writing Rules"
-Content Type: Manual
+description: "Detailed rules for external communication, including banned words, LLM pattern avoidance, and title creation."
-Last Updated: 2025-01-29
+tags: ["copywriting", "reference", "active"]
-Usage: Detailed rules for all marketing and external communication writing
+last_updated: "2025-12-18"
 ---

-# Marketing & Communication Writing Rules
+# Marketing Writing Rules

 **Use for:** All external-facing content including emails, marketing copy, social media, proposals, client communications, website content, and any writing that will be shared with others.